FOR A FREE CASE EVALUATION WITH AN EXPERIENCED WORKERS’ COMPENSATION ATTORNEY

 Loss of Wage Earning Capacity (LOWEC)

 Once you have achieved maximum medical improvement, and no further improvement in your medical condition is anticipated, the Workers’ Compensation Board and/or the workers’ compensation insurance carrier will request a hearing to determine your loss of wage earning capacity (LOWEC).
 This will determine the length of time that you may be entitled to workers’ compensation benefits.
+Effective April 10, 2017, temporary disability benefits are now capped as well depending on your medical condition at 130 weeks or 2.5 years.

 Our job is to make sure that you have truly reached MMI before this determination is made by the Judge.
 We will litigate this issue when necessary to make sure that you are not losing benefits that you deserve.
 Once MMI has been found, we will then litigate LOWEC on your behalf.